An Inoffensive Song

 By Louisa You | Jan 14, 2019

-Enrolling in 1965, just a year after Innis’s founding, artist and activist Bob Bossin was active in the college and in his program, playing for the Engineering Skule Band.
-Then known as the Lady Godiva Memorial Band, the band has since changed its name to a “Bnad” to match the program’s ongoing joke of intentionally spelling things wrong.
-The band is known for its open admission policy and now plays with a working cannon, Ye Olde Mighty Skule Cannon, which still comes around to Innis Residence once a year during Frosh Week.
+Enrolling in 1965, just a year after Innis’s founding, artist and activist Bob Bossin was engaged in the College and in his program of study, playing for the Engineering Skule Band.
+Then known as the Lady Godiva Memorial Band, the band has since changed its name to a “Bnad” to match the program’s ongoing joke of intentionally misspelling words.
+The band is known for its open admission policy and now incorporates a working cannon, Ye Olde Mighty Skule Cannon, which still comes around to Innis Residence once a year during Frosh Week.